ComputationalScienceLaboratory/ODE-Test-Problems/paper/paper.md

 * `Name`: The name of the problem
 * `NumVars`: Number of variables in the state vector
 * `Parameters`: Vector of problem-specific parameters that can be modified
-* `RHS` : The Right-hand-side structure includes the ODE right-hand-side function and possibly Jacobians, splittings, etc. (depending on the test problem)
+* `RHS` : A Right-hand-side structure that includes the ODE right-hand-side function and possibly Jacobians, splittings, etc. (depending on the test problem)
 * `TimeSpan`: Timespan of the integration
-* `Y0`: Initial condition
+* `Y0`: Initial condition of the problem

 The complete list of test problems implemented in `OTP` can be found [here](https://github.com/ComputationalScienceLaboratory/ODE-Test-Problems/blob/paper/paper/problems.md).

 ## Visualizing solutions

 `OTP` has built-in plotting capabilities for visualizing the computed solution.
 The `plot()` method can be used to plot the solution trajectory.
-The `plotPhaseSpace() ` method creates a phase-space diagram by visualizing all spatial-components of the state vector.
+The `plotPhaseSpace() ` method creates a phase-space diagram by visualizing all spatial-components of the state vector. `OTP` also supports animations for the computed solution.

 ```Matlab
 % Plot the solution trajectory